Fleur D Oranger

 "("the beautiful province"), still used as a nickname for the province.
 The fleur-de-lis, one of Quebec's most common symbols, is an ancient symbol of the..."

-Article title : List of Canadian flags
+Article title : Dauphin of France

 Links to Resources on the Web